dominikcebula/gcp-gke-hexagonal-todo-service/README.md

 <img src="img/modules.svg"/>

+# API

+API for the service is described under [api.yaml](api%2Fsrc%2Fmain%2Fresources%2Fapi.yaml).

 # Hexagonal (Ports & Adapters) Architecture

-Hexagonal architecture, also known as Ports and Adapters architecture, is a design pattern that emphasizes decoupling the core business logic of an application from its external dependencies.
+This project uses Hexagonal architecture, also known as Ports and Adapters architecture.
+Hexagonal architecture is a design pattern that emphasizes decoupling the core business logic of an application from its external dependencies.
 In this architecture, the core logic is surrounded by ports, that handle communication with external systems such as databases, user interfaces, or third-party services.
 The purpose of Hexagonal Architecture is to improve maintainability and testability